Profile information

 For safety reasons, we aim to have at least two live-in volunteers working simultaneously, so the accommodation will usually be shared with at least one other person, but you will have separate bedrooms.

-The cottage is powered solely by off-grid solar electricity, and all water used for drinking, showering, toilets etc., is rainwater collected in tanks.
-This allows you to feel connected with the environment in a way you might not in the city; it requires being very considered regarding your water and power usage.
+The cottage is powered entirely by off-grid solar electricity, and rainwater provides all water used for drinking, showering, toilets etc. Living 'off grid' can be a powerful way to feel connected with the environment in a way you might not in the city; but it requires being very considered regarding your water and power usage.
+We will provide advice and guidance regarding the best ways to conserve both water and power during your stay.
 The accommodation is constructed from insulated panels with double-glazed windows.
 Beds are fitted with electric blankets, and a reverse-cycle air conditioner keeps the building warm in winter and cool in summer.

 It is worth noting that the sanctuary is located in a region that experiences cold winters (June to August have minimums of down to -8C and top daily temperatures around 13-15C) and very hot summers (December to February, tops of over 40C have been observed).
 We will let you know what weather to expect, but if you hate the cold, it's best to avoid staying here in winter, or if you don't like the heat, summer isn't the best time to visit us!